linkarzu/linkarzu.github.io/_posts/macos/alacritty-to-kitty/2024-06-25-alacritty-to-kitty.md

 # If the file already exists its fine, you can run this command
 mkdir -p ~/.config/kitty

-# Or in case you are one of those VScode or nano guys, edit the file there
+# Or in case you are one of those VS code or nano guys, edit the file there
 vim ~/.config/kitty/kitty.conf
 ```